Sakitama Shrine

 Saitama Prefectural Museum of Sakitama Ancient Burial Mounds

-From the “Sakitama Kofun (Tumulus)” built between the late 5th century to the early 7th century to the national treasure “Musashi Sakitama Inariyama Kofun Artifact”, much of these valuable cultural properties are stored here.
-Also, this is a facility that allows you to climb both the Inariyama Kofun and Maruhakayama Kofun.
+Many valuable cultural properties are stored here, such as the “Sakitama Kofun" (megalith tombs) built between the late 5th century and early 7th century and the national treasure “Musashi Sakitama Inariyama Kofun Artifact."
+At this facility you can also climb both the Inariyama Kofun and Maruhakayama Kofun.
 (For more information regarding the facility, please refer to the URL below.)

 Kodaihasu no Sato